plone/plone.app.event/docs/architectural-overview.rst

 ~~~~~~~~~~~~~~~

 Github: https://github.com/plone/plone.app.event

-The "at" submodule provides the Archetypes based ATEvent content type as a
-drop-in replacement of the ATContentType based ATEvent.
-Ical, recurrence and
-generic event accessor adapters and some event subscribers related to the
-ATEvent.

 The "dx" submodule provides Dexterity behaviors (some granular ones).
 Like in
 the "at" submodule, ical, recurrence and generic event accessor adapters as